Jamf Protect Security Event Forwarding with a Webhook

 • Jamf Protect Cloud admin access

-You need rights to configure telemetry forwarding and webhooks.
+You need rights to configure action configurations and data endpoints.

 • RunReveal account with permissions to add sources and view logs (admin/editor)